 Darren Ching and Debra Klomp Ching are the owners of Klompching Gallery in New York, specializing in the exhibition and sale of contemporary fine art photography.
 Founded in 2007, their exhibits have consistently received critical reviews from publications such as The New Yorker, New York Magazine, Modern Painters, HotShoe, Art Review, and the British Journal of Photography.
 Together their involvement in the photo industry spans more than a decade, including the judging of numerous photography competitions, portfolio review events, and participation in panel presentations.
 They both contribute to online and print publications on the subject of photography, and do consulting for private collectors and photographers.
 In October 2010, they were the featured US curators with their photography exhibit, The Architecture of Space, for the inaugural Flash Forward Festival in Toronto.

-Elaine Bleakney¬†is a writer and editor living in Asheville, North Carolina.
-Her chapbook, 20 Paintings by Laura Owens, is forthcoming from Poor Claudia, and her first full-length collection of prose poems, For Another Writing Back, will be out from Sidebrow Books in 2014.
-Her poetry and prose¬†have been featured in¬†American Poetry Review, Sculpture, Verse Daily, and elsewhere.
+Elaine Bleakney is a writer living in Asheville, North Carolina.
+Her first book, For Another Writing Back, was published by Sidebrow Books in 2014.
+Her poetry and prose have been featured in American Poetry Review, Sculpture, Kenyon Review, and elsewhere.
 She edited the pop-poem anthology Poem In Your Pocket (Abrams, 2009).

 Dan Kois, Founding Editor

 Dan Kois is the author of Facing Future, a book for Continuum’s 33 1/3 series about the Hawaiian musician Israel Kamakawiwo’ole.
-He is a senior editor at Slate and a contributing writer for the New York Times Magazine.
+He is the Culture Editor at Slate and a contributing writer for the New York Times Magazine.
 He lives in Arlington, Virginia with his family.